About JAAM

 Co-managing editors

-Clare Needham is a writer and former lawyer.
+Clare Needham is a writer and lawyer.
 She has worked as in-house legal counsel at Penguin Books UK, production manager for the stage show spectacular Maui: One Man Against the Gods, and a theatre and dance producer.
 She has been involved in JAAM since its inception.

 I teach a class at Salt Lake Community College in Salt Lake City, Utah called Pacific American Studies.
 I found one of your stories called “A Sister’s Story” by Lani Young and am wondering how I can obtain previous copies of your publications.
 I will be subscribing for future issues but would like to read previous issues to see if there are stories I can use in my Humanities class.
 I am also an aspiring writing and will keep checking to see when new submissions are being taken.
 Thank you for your time and I look forward to hearing from you!